Window Terminology Guide for Homeowners

 Slope The measure of the tilt of a line; rise over run.

-Snubber An interlocking metal bracket attached at the center of the hinge side of a Casemaster sash and frame with a call number height of 40″ or more and both sides of an Awning sash and frame with a call number height of 48″ or more.
+Snubber An interlocking metal bracket attached at the center of the hinge side of a casement sash and frame.
 It pulls the sash tightly against the frame weather-strip to maximize performance.

 Spacer Used to separate the two pieces of glass in an insulating glass panel.

 Square Foot For measuring the area of a unit.
-RO width (in inches) x RO height (in inches) divided by 144 equals the area in square feet of a unit.
+Rough opening width (in inches) multiplied by rough opening height (in inches), divided by 144, equals the area in square feet.

-Starburst A semi-elliptical area, the lower center is the point where the dividing spokes meet and radiate outward.
-May be constructed of glazed sash, removable grilles, ADL or SDL.
+Starburst A semi-elliptical area where the lower center is the point where dividing spokes meet and radiate outward.
+May be constructed of glazed sash, removable grilles, ADL, or SDL.

 Stool A horizontal trim member that laps the window sill above the apron and extends beyond the interior casing.
-See apron entry.
+See Apron.

 Storm Sash A wood framed assembly containing non-removable glass.
 The storm sash is removed during the summer and replaced with a wood framed screen.

-Structural Masonry Brackets An installation bracket used with multiple high/wide window units or large doors for added structural support.
-The brackets are also used to attach the unit in the rough opening in lieu of nailing through the casing, thus eliminating unsightly nail holes.
+Structural Masonry Brackets Installation brackets used with multiple high or wide window units or large doors for added structural support.
+The brackets are also used to attach the unit in the rough opening in lieu of nailing through the casing.

-Sunburst A semi-elliptical area, the lower center of which contains a sun-like figure with sun rays radiating therefrom.
-May be constructed of glazed sash, removable grilles, ADL or SDL.
+Sunburst A semi-elliptical area where the lower center contains a sun-like figure with rays radiating outward.
+May be constructed of glazed sash, removable grilles, ADL, or SDL.

-Surround An attractive, protective trim which is secured to an energy panel by an adhesive or vinyl barb to give the glass panel a safe finished edge.
+Surround An attractive, protective trim secured to an energy panel by adhesive or vinyl barb to give the glass panel a safe finished edge.
 Also the aluminum framework for most standard screens.

 Tempered Glass Float glass panels heated and then cooled rapidly in a controlled environment.
 This process makes the glass several times stronger than regular glass.
-It also makes it safer because when broken it yields small pebble-like fragments.
+It also makes it safer because when broken it yields small pebble-like fragments rather than sharp shards.

-Three-Wide (3W) Current term referring to any product or unit when three frames (i.e. separate jambs) are mulled together as a multiple unit.
+Three-Wide (3W) A term referring to any product or unit when three separate frames are mulled together as a multiple unit.

-Tilt-Pac A specially designed made-to-order package which includes everything needed to replace double hung sash and hardware in an existing frame without changing the frame.
-This product has the same tilt feature as the Marvin double hung.
+Tilt-Pac A specially designed, made-to-order package which includes everything needed to replace double hung sash and hardware in an existing frame without changing the frame.

 Transom A window above a window or door.
 Transoms can be either stationary or operating.

-Turn Button A vinyl or aluminum button and screw.
-Buttons are used to secure wood combinations, storm sash and wood screens to the exterior casing or energy panels to the sash or door panel.
+Turn Button A vinyl or aluminum button and screw used to secure wood combinations, storm sash, and wood screens to the exterior casing or energy panels to the sash or door panel.

-Two-Wide (2W) Current term referring to any product or unit when two frames (i.e. separate jambs) are mulled together as a multiple unit.
+Two-Wide (2W) A term referring to any product or unit when two separate frames are mulled together as a multiple unit.

-U-Factor A measure of total heat flow through a window or door barrier from room air to outside air.
+U-Factor A measure of total heat flow through a window or door from room air to outside air.
 Lower numbers indicate greater insulating capabilities.
+U-factor is the inverse of R-value and is one of the most important metrics on an NFRC label.
+For Energy Star certification in the Northern climate zone (which includes Colorado), windows must meet a maximum U-factor threshold.

-Ultrex A pultruded composite material made of polyester resin and glass fibers.
-This superior material is now being used in many Marvin products.
+Ultrex A pultruded composite material made of polyester resin and glass fibers, developed and manufactured by Marvin.
+This material is used in Infinity by Marvin and other Marvin product lines.
+See also Fiberglass Windows and Pultrusion.

-Unit One single product such as a one wide casemaster.
+Unit One single product, such as a one-wide casement window.

 Vinyl Glazing Bead A vinyl extrusion used on clad units which serves the same purpose as a wood glazing bead for wood units.